Vergence-accommodation conflict

 In normal conditions the human visual system expects vergence and accommodation distances to match.
 When viewing most artificial 3D images or displays, vergence and accommodation distances for the most part are mismatched.
 The human visual system has not evolved to view these types of artificial 3D images comfortably, so VAC can be a very unpleasant sensation for the viewer.

 VAC is often encountered when viewing stereograms, 3D movies, or virtual reality (VR).
 It can cause visual fatigue and headaches after a short period of time; It is one of the main contributors to virtual reality sickness.
 The phenomenon can make it impossible to focus on objects close to the eye in VR, limiting the development of VR software.

 VAC is very difficult to overcome when designing new types of 3D displays.

 Effects

-People playing 3D video games have often reported that their eyes hurt afterward or that the 3D effect is disorienting.
+People playing 3D video games have often reported eye strain afterward, or that the 3D effect is disorienting.
 This is because of VAC.
 There is not a strong consensus on the extent of visual damage, if any, that may occur due to overexposure to VAC.
 Even though this is the case, users of classic stereoscopic devices report being unable to look at the 3D screen for a long period of time.